 - Carry out isolation and testing of the diving personnel as set out in section 2;

-- Implement an ongoing test regime where each diver is tested every 48 hours from commencement of saturation until start of decompression.
+- Implement an ongoing test regime where each diver is tested every 24 hours from commencement of saturation for at least five days or until start of decompression.

 The correctly labelled swabs in unsealed tubes may be locked out of the chamber for further processing.